lovell/petra/README.md

 The length of time to wait, after connecting, for an upstream source to provide data, defaulting to 10000ms.

-#### retries

-The number of attempts that will be made to connect to an upstream source, defaulting to none.

 #### userAgent

 The `User-Agent` header for upstream requests, defaulting to `lovell/petra`.